Bassiouny2/Automated-Certificate-Sender/README.md

-# Automated Certificate Sender for UAE Hackathon
+# Automated Certificate Sender

-This repository contains a Google Apps Script designed to automate the process of sending personalized participation certificates to participants of the UAE Hackathon.
+This repository contains a Google Apps Script designed to automate the process of sending personalized participation certificates to participants.
 The script reads participant information from a Google Sheets spreadsheet, customizes a PowerPoint certificate template, converts it to a PDF, and sends it as an email attachment.

 ## Features